Two-Class Logistic Regression component

 Logistic regression is a well-known method in statistics that is used to predict the probability of an outcome, and is especially popular for classification tasks.
 The algorithm predicts the probability of occurrence of an event by fitting data to a logistic function.

-In this module, the classification algorithm is optimized for dichotomous or binary variables. if you need to classify multiple outcomes, use the Multiclass Logistic Regression module.
+In this component, the classification algorithm is optimized for dichotomous or binary variables. if you need to classify multiple outcomes, use the Multiclass Logistic Regression component.

 How to configure